 We are determined to encourage and develop a responsible and responsive campus community that will foster positive behaviors and attitudes towards environmental stewardship for the sustainability of both the present and future generations.
 Montclair State is committed to developing community and global partnerships in our mission to assist with the attainment of sustainability at both national and international levels.

-Green buildings are structures designed and constructed in a manner to reduce its impact on the environment and public health by efficient utilization of resources.
-These goals are achieved by incorporating efficient use of water and energy resources; sustainable waste management practices and simultaneously protects occupant’s health and maintains their productivity.
+Green buildings are structures designed and constructed in a manner which reduces their impact on the environment and public health through the efficient utilization of resources.